 What Is Included in AdClarity - Advertising Intelligence

-AdClarity - Advertising Intelligence analyzes expenditure, placement, buying methods, and more, for image ads, animated ads, rich media ads, and skin ads, across 241 publishers in 30 global markets.
+AdClarity - Advertising Intelligence analyzes expenditure, placement, buying methods, and more, for image ads, animated ads, rich media ads, skin ads, video and social ads across 650 thousand publishers in 35 global markets.

 You can update your settings and switch between different reports using the header at the top of the screen: